Vinod004-tech/MSCS_634_Project/README.md

 - Uddin, S., Ong, S., & Lu, H. (2022).
 Machine learning in project analytics: a data-driven framework and case study.
 Scientific reports, 12(1), 15252.

 - All Python libraries (pandas, scikit-learn, matplotlib, seaborn, mlxtend, statsmodels)

-**Thank you for reviewing my project!**
-Feel free to reach out with any questions.